ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-02-05 19:30 dwg - enhancement to dashboard so that xinetd can start the vpad using the scripts/start-vpad.sh script.
+Remember to install xinetd (apt install xinetd) and enable it (systemctl enable xinetd) and start it (systemctl start xinetd).
+See config in doc.

 2025-02-04 13:23 dwg -
 Rehosted project as ichibrosan/Virtual-Protocol-Adapter